tdemelle-SiP/ESLintAutoOnSave/README.md

     npm install eslint-watcher
     ```

-2. After the installation, run the setup script manually to configure `eslint-watcher` in your project:
+2. After installing the package with `npm install eslint-watcher`, run the setup script with the following command:

     ```sh
-    npm run setup
+    node node_modules/eslint-watcher/scripts/setup.js
     ```

 This script will install ESLint (if not already installed), set up a default ESLint configuration, and create necessary Visual Studio Code tasks.

 ## Usage